 Grant Review Teams are established from members of the board.

-Each team is given a set number of applications to review in depth, and sets up one-on-one interviews with applicant organizations.
+Each team is given a set number of applications to review in depth.
+One-on-one interviews with applicant organizations are set up.

-In-person, on-site interviews are held between Grant Review Team and the Applicant Organization.
+In-person, on-site interviews are held between the Grant Review Teams and the Applicant Organizations.
 Virtual interviews have been used when health concerns dictate.

 Review of facilities, program, provided documentation.